-The goal of the Agricultural Produce Safety Improvement Program (APSIP) is to support produce operations that are looking to improve their on-farm food safety practices to help minimize the risk of microbial contamination and food-borne illnesses, to meet regulatory requirements under the Food Safety Modernization Act (FSMA), and to increase competitive market access by meeting buyer demands for demonstrated practices that work towards protecting public health and food safety.
-APSIP is a competitive, reimbursement grant program that funds projects for up to 80% of total project costs.
+The goal of the Agricultural Produce Safety Improvement Program (AFSIP) is to support produce operations that are looking to improve their on-farm food safety practices to help minimize the risk of microbial contamination and food-borne illnesses, to meet regulatory requirements under the Food Safety Modernization Act (FSMA), and to increase competitive market access by meeting buyer demands for demonstrated practices that work towards protecting public health and food safety.
+AFSIP is a competitive, reimbursement grant program that funds projects for up to 80% of total project costs.
 Applicants can request funding of up to $50,000 in most cases, or up to $200,000 specifically to fund the new construction, retrofitting, or expansion of a commercial washing and packing facility.
 These grants are typically offered annually, and last year’s application deadline was September 30, 2022.

 The Climate Smart Agriculture Program (CSAP)

 The Climate Smart Agriculture Program combines the Agricultural Climate Resiliency & Efficiencies (ACRE) Grant, the Traditional Ag-Energy Program Grant (ENER), and the Agricultural Environmental Enhancement Program Grant (AEEP).
 Proposals will be considered that will help the agricultural sector reduce vulnerability to expected climate change effects (adaptation); that mitigate climate change by reducing, avoiding, and/or removing emissions and improving economic resiliency (mitigation); or that will fund energy efficiency or renewable energy projects.

 Proposals for projects that work towards both adaptation and mitigation will be a priority for funding.
 Proposals for projects that improve soil management, improve water use efficiency and availability, promote efforts to reduce or limit greenhouse gas emissions or to enhance greenhouse gas sequestration including post-harvest infrastructure upgrades, or that improve energy efficiency and facilitate clean energy adoption will all be considered.
 Maximum funding per applicant is $50,000.
-This funding can cover up to 80% of total adaptation or mitigation project costs, or up to 100% of total agricultural energy project costs.
-Application period is open!
-The deadline has been extended to June 19, 2020 – see application here.
+This funding can cover up to 80% of total adaptation or mitigation project costs, or up to 80% of total agricultural energy project costs.

 APR Improvement Program (AIP)